adricampo/adricampo/README.md

 I am an Industrial Engineer reconverted to Web Developer, I love challenges and I can say that making that career change was one of the biggest ones I had in my whole life.

-Some of the values that define me are: open minded, hard worker, emphatic.. and the most important ones on that amazing world of programming are have begginer mindset and a high curiosity dosis.
+Some of the values that define me are: open minded, hard worker, emphatic.. and the most important ones, on that amazing world of programming are, have begginer mindset and a high curiosity dosis.

 ## Find me around the web 🌎: